 My father has commented on a number of military, political, and philosophical issues in more detail, repeatedly, or significantly.
 I compiled these passages in a keyword index.
 The occurring names of persons and placees as well as abbreviations can be found in other indices, the places also in a separate map.
 All facts (dates, locations, units, commanders incl. links) are finally summarized in two clear tables as a chronicle.

 Although he otherwise had no artistic ambitions, my father did the sketches himself.
 Subsequent images added by me from foreign sources are marked.
 All pictures from my father's photo album as well as the sketches from the diary, subsequent additions, maps and documents can be found in a separate photo album.
 It is not known to me whether my father used maps as he wrote down his diary.
 I found and inserted some contemporary maps in the album.

-My thanks go to Mr. Fabian Hentschel who recorded the first 250 pages of the original typewriter text and during this gave important information.
-My special thanks go to Mrs. Joanna Kovalik for her comprehensive support in the research about Jasło, Mr. Dmitro Torez for information and many old photographs from Slovjansk and Ukraine and Mr. Alexander Rzhavin for important information on Riga and Latvia, furthermore to M. Jean-Pierre Clochon for information about Le Conquet and to the internet team of Smolenskaya Narodnaya Gazeta for notes on Smolensk.
+My initial thanks go to Mr. Fabian Hentschel who recorded the first 250 pages of the original typewriter text and during this gave important information.
+My special thanks go to Mrs. Joanna Kovalik for her comprehensive support in the research about Jasło, Mr. Dmitro Torez for information and many old photographs from Slovjansk and Ukraine and Mr. Alexander Rzhavin for important information on Riga and Latvia, furthermore to M. Jean-Pierre Clochon for information about Le Conquet, to the internet team of Smolenskaya Narodnaya Gazeta and the many Facebook members for notes on Smolensk.